 Before You Start Planning: 3 Key Questions to Answer

-In order to build a well-written online business plan, you need to answer the following questions:
+To build a well-written online business plan sample, you need to answer the following questions:

 - What Are You Selling?
 Are you selling physical products (i.e apparel, home appliances, etc.), digital products (i.e online courses, ebooks, software, etc.), or services (i.e marketing services, consulting, car repair, etc.)?